ducktapegirl/movie-watch-list/README.md

-# Movie Streaming Tracker
+# Movie Streaming Display

 Reads your Google Sheets movie watchlist, checks which streaming services have each film, and publishes the results as a static webpage via GitHub Pages.
 Updates automatically every night; you can also trigger a refresh manually from the page.

 ## How It Works

 1. GitHub Actions reads a published CSV version of your Google Sheets movie list.
+(Runs every 3 days.)
 2. For each movie it queries [TMDB](https://www.themoviedb.org) for US streaming availability (data from JustWatch).
-3. Results are rendered as `docs/index.html` and committed back to the repo
+3. Results are rendered from `scripts/generate.py` and `scripts/template.html` as `docs/index.html` and committed back to the repo
 4. GitHub Pages serves the page

 ---